 This unit builds on material presented in KNE213 Thermal and Fluid Engineering covering more advanced topics in energy transfer and conversion.
 This provides students a broad range of industrial engineering thermal systems, with an emphasis placed on distinguishing between energy quality and quantity.
 This is pre-requisite for the unit KNE454 core unit in mechanical engineering.

 School of Engineering

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 |Study Period||Start date||Census date||WW date||End date|

-1. Explain steady state thermal conduction, convection problems in practical applications involving finned or extended surface areas, and radiative heat.
+- Explain steady state thermal conduction, convection and radiative transfers using practical applications involving finned or extended surface areas.

-2. Evaluate the similarity between momentum and convective heat transfer via practical analysis. transfer.
+- Evaluate the similarity between momentum and convective heat transfer through theoretical analysis.

 If you have any questions in relation to the fees, please contact UConnect or more information is available on StudyAssist.